YeppleInc/discord-bot-appreciation/README.md

 ```
 pip install discord.py sqlite3 apscheduler py-cord
 ```
-4. Create an environmental file (.env) with your Discord bot API, such as:
+3. Create an environmental file (.env) with your Discord bot API, such as:
 ```
 # .env
 DISCORD_TOKEN=
 ```
-4. Replace the two variables inside of bot.py with your channel ID and your admin member ID.
+4. Modify the config.py file to toggle on/off either the Kudos or Gold Star Discord commands as well as define the two variables required for your channel ID and your admin member ID.
 5. Create a system service that starts/restarts the bot automatically (modify directory paths or user as necessary):
 ```
 [Unit]